 Tax, shipping, and any transit costs should be factored into the cost of the equipment.
 One exception: Sales tax is not paid on government owned equipment.
 If the guidelines of a proposal state that any equipment purchased will vest in the government, do not add in sales tax.

 Fabrications are generally treated like equipment and excluded from indirect costs under MTDC calculation.
 However, if an item is fabricated and title title is not retained by the UCSB, all costs of its fabrication are subject to indirect costs.
 Fabrication costs may include associated labor.
 Please consult with UCSB Equipment Management to confirm that all anticipated fabrication costs are correctly categorized as equipment.

 All travel funded directly or indirectly by the Federal Government must comply with the Fly America Act.

 A stipend is defined as a fixed sum of money paid to a participant.
 Stipends are not paid in compensation of work performed.

-Other Direct Costs include Materials and Supplies, Publication Costs, Consultant Costs, Computer Services, Subawards, and Other.
-Items that fall under the category of "other" include rental charges, facility charges, etc.
+Other Direct Costs include Materials and Supplies, Publication Costs, Consultant Costs and Contracts for Services, UCSB Campus Recharges, and Other.

 Material and supply costs are defined as items that cost less than $5,000.
 They must be reasonable and directly allocable to the supported activity, and should be listed on the budget wtih information detailing quanitiy, unit price, and a description of the item.
 Office supplies, postage, copy charges and local phone calls are examples of costs not normally allowed as direct costs.
-To be included, such costs must be significantly above what is normally covered by Facilities and Administration (F&A) Costs, and must be specifically justified in the proposal and appropriate to the project.
+To be included, such costs must be significantly above what is normally covered by Indirect Costs (IDC) or Facilities and Administration (F&A) Costs, and must be specifically justified in the proposal and appropriate to the project.

 Hazardous waste disposal costs are not allowable as a direct cost.

 Consultant Costs generally may only be paid to individuals not employed by UC campuses or labs.
 The consultant should provide special knowledge that is needed for the project.
-Include the same information provided for UCSB project personnel (name, title, etc) and be specific about daily rate and amount of days they will be paid.
+Include the same information provided for UCSB project personnel (name, title, etc) and be specific about daily rate and amount of days for which they will be paid.

 Contracts for Services should be included in the budget as a line item.
 The total amount of the contract is accessed the appropriate IDC rate.

 UCSB's indirect cost is assessed on Modified Total Direct Costs (MTDC).
 The MTDC base consists of salaries and wages, fringe benefits, materials, supplies, services, travel, and subcontracts (up to the first $25K of each).
-The costs of equipment, capital expenditures, tuition remission, Grad Student Health Insurance Program (GSHIP), rental costs of off-site facilities, scholarships, fellowships, the portion of each subcontract in excess of $25K, and the total of each MCA is excluded from the MTDC base.
+The costs of equipment, capital expenditures, graduate student remission (including tuition, fees, and health insurance), rental costs of off-site facilities, scholarships, fellowships, the portion of each subcontract in excess of $25K, and the total of each MCA is excluded from the MTDC base.

-A DHHS agreement statement should always be included at the end of the detailed budget to let agencies know which authority has negotiated our IDC rate agreement.
-Ex: "This is the DHHS negotiated, predetermined, on-campus rate for Research Projects covering the period July 1, 2006 through June 30, 2010.
+A DHHS agreement statement should always be included at the end of the detailed budget to let agencies know which authority has negotiated our IDC rate agreement; "This is the DHHS negotiated, predetermined, on-campus rate for Research Projects covering the period July 1, 2014 through June 30, 2015.
 The rate thereafter is provisional."

-Project Contributions should only be included in a proposal when required by a sponsor as a condition of applying for a grant.
+Project Contributions should only be included in a proposal when required by a sponsor as a condition of applying for an award.
 If project contributions are included you will need to have commitment memos for each source of funding.
 These commitment memos must be signed by the individual responsible for each funding source identified in your proposal as project contributions.
-Refer to the Project Contributions page for more information about requesting cost sharing.
+Refer to the UCSB Office of Research - Project Contributions page for more information about requesting cost sharing.

-The Budget Justification provides the rationale for proposed expenditures.
+The Budget Justification (aka Budget Narrative) provides the rationale for proposed expenditures.
 Follow sponsor guidelines to prepare the budget justification for submission to the sponsor.
 If sufficient detail is not provided on the UCSB detailed budget, UCSB may require additional justification.